What are Password Managers?

-Some of these tools will also safely store other details such as your address and credit card details, auto-filling any forms when you buy something online & saving you the effort of having to type them out.
+Some of these tools will also safely store other details such as your address and credit card details, and then auto-fill any forms when you buy something online - saving you the effort of having to type them out.

-Many also work in the "cloud", giving you access to your passwords from anywhere in the world - including from your phone.
+Many also work in the "cloud", giving you access to your passwords from anywhere in the world, including on your phone.

 And since you now only need to remember one master password, then it's much easier to make that one password really strong.

 There are downsides to be aware of though.
 If you forget the password to the tool, or if it gets corrupted or accidentally deleted, then you’ll lose access to all your accounts unless you kept a backup elsewhere.
 You also have to trust that the software is secure and able to protect your passwords.